LeidyDoradoM/Amazon_Vine_Analysis/README.md

 In this week project an analysis of the Toys customer reviews dataset from the [Amazon Review datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) is carried out.
 The information from the dataset is used to create an **AWS RDS database** containing 4 tables in `pgAdmin`.

 The process is performed by using `PySpark`, that allows us to use `Python` to write Spark applications.
-The reviews dataset is extracted into a DataFrame, transform it into four separate DataFrames that match the [table schema](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Resources/challenge_schema.sql) in `pgAdmin` and Load them as tables into the database.
-The code could be find in [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Amazon_Reviews_ETL.ipynb), and a glance of the four `pgAdmin` tables are shown below.
+The reviews dataset is extracted into a DataFrame, transform it into four separate DataFrames that match the [table schema](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Resources/challenge_schema.sql) in `pgAdmin` and load them as tables into the database.
+The code could be find in [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Amazon_Reviews_ETL.ipynb), and images of the four tables in `pgAdmin` are shown below.

 ### The Customers Table:

 ![customer](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Images/Customer_table.png)
+- This table shows how many reviews are made for each customer.

 ### The Products Table:

 ![products](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Images/Products_table.png)
+- Name and Identification Number of the products that have been reviewed.

 ### The Review Id Table:

 ![review](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Images/Review_id_table.png)
+- Information about the reviews including identification numbers, who made each review, date, among other ones.

 ### The Vine Table:

 ![vine](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Images/Vine_table.png)
+- Information about the Vine Program.

 ## Determine Bias of Vine Review